The Macerich Company (MAC) Reveals an Earnings Mystery

-The Macerich Company (NYSE:MAC) went up by 4.21% from its latest closing price compared to the recent 1-year high of $26.20.
-The company’s stock price has collected -4.59% of loss in the last five trading sessions.
-Press Release reported on 11/05/20 that Macerich Announces Quarterly Results
+The Macerich Company (NYSE:MAC) went up by 2.84% from its latest closing price compared to the recent 1-year high of $26.20.
+The company’s stock price has collected 19.84% of gains in the last five trading sessions.
+Press Release reported on 12/03/20 that Macerich Earns Bureau Veritas SafeGuard(TM) Certification For Key Retail Properties

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.